queuedpixel/stimulus-package/readme.md

     - `[payment interval]`: Time interval used to make stimulus payments to players.
     - `[desired volume]`: Desired economic activity per player over the last `[economic interval]`.
     - `[desired stimulus]`: Desired stimulus payment per player every `[payment interval]`.
-    - `[minimum payment factor]`: Determines how much the richest player gets paid.
+    - `[minimum payment factor]`: Determines how much the wealthiest player gets paid.
 - Track `[active economic players]` for the past `[economic interval]`.
 - Track `[active stimulus players]` for the past `[stimulus interval]`.
 - A player who spends any time at all on the server during the specified time interval is considered active.